dannyalleva/Data_Bootcamp_Final_Project/README.md

 # Data_Bootcamp_Final_Project

-This project was completed by insert full name here in partial fullment of ECON-UB.0232, Data Bootcamp, Spring 2018.
+This project was completed by Daniel Alleva in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2018.
 I certify that the NYU Stern Honor Code applies to this project.

 In particular, I have: